-Statement on Reports of Gender-Based Violence and Immunity for Use of Alcohol or Other Drugs
+Statement on Reports of Sexual Harassment and Gender-Based Violence and Immunity for Use of Alcohol or Other Drugs

-Virginia Tech seeks to remove any barriers to reporting incidents of gender-based violence.
-Therefore, any student, whether the complainant or a third party, who makes a good-faith report of gender-based violence will be immune from disciplinary action for their personal consumption of alcohol or other drugs occurring at the time of the reported incident.
+Virginia Tech seeks to remove any barriers to reporting incidents of sexual harassment and gender-based violence.
+Therefore, any student, whether the complainant or a third party, who makes a good-faith report of sexual harassment or gender-based violence will be immune from disciplinary action for their personal consumption of alcohol or other drugs occurring at the time of the reported incident.